 - Oil, olive - 5 Tbsp

 Brussels sprouts / Sweet potatoes / Sage / Garlic - (If prepping right before cooking, get oven heating first.)
 Prep as directed.
 Store Brussels sprouts and sweet potatoes in their own separate containers.
 Combine sage and garlic.
 (Can be done up to 5 days ahead)

 Make vinaigrette - Whisk together vinegar, mustard, and maple syrup.
 Add olive oil while whisking.
 Season with some salt and pepper.
 (Can be done up to 5 days ahead)

 Make patties - Mix ground turkey with sage, garlic, thyme (portion for burgers), salt, and black pepper.
 Form into 1/2" (1.25 cm) thick patties.
 (Can be done 1 day ahead)

 Heat oven to 425F / 218C.

-Toss together Brussels sprouts, garlic, oil (portion for sprouts), vinegar, dried thyme, and some salt and pepper.
+Toss together Brussels sprouts, sweet potatoes, cooking oil (portion for vegetables), dried thyme (portion for vegetables), and some salt and pepper.
 Spread out on a sheet pan.
-Roast until Brussels sprouts are tender, 18 to 22 minutes (depending on the size of the sprouts), shaking the pan halfway through cooking.
+Roast until vegetables are tender, 18 to 22 minutes (depending on the size of the sprouts), shaking the pan halfway through cooking.